orientechnologies/orientdb-docs/SQL-Query-Optimization.md

 > **IMPORTANT:** range conditions short-circuit partial index usage

-## Case H - Composite indexes - partial match and sorting
+## Case I - Composite indexes - partial match and sorting

 As discussed in Case D, indexes can be used for filtering and sorting at the same time.
 This also applies to partial match.
 Consider the domain and the index defined in Case E and the following query: